Robust Subspace Clustering with Compressed Data: Experiments and Results

 \subsubsection{Experimental Data}

-Notice that the commonly used datasets (e.g., Hopkins155~\cite{hopkin155}) have only a few hundreds dimensions, and thus they are not suitable for being used to verify the effectiveness of compressive robust subspace clustering methods.
+Notice that the commonly used datasets (e.g., Hopkins155~\cite{hopkin155}) have only a few hundreds dimensions, and thus they would not be suitable for being used to verify the merits of compressive robust subspace clustering methods.
 As a consequence, we create four datasets for experiments, including ``SynMat'', ``EssFace'', ``SoFace'' and ``WalVideo''.

 \textbf{1) SynMat:} We first consider randomly generated matrices.
 A collection of $200\times200$ data matrices are generated according to the model of $X=L_0+S_0$, in which $L_0$ is created by sampling 100 points from each of 2 randomly generated subspaces, the values in each point are normalized such that the super norm of $L_0$ is 1, and $S_0$ is consisting of random Bernoulli $\pm1$ values.
 The dimension of each subspace varies from 1 to 20 with step size 1, and thus the rank of $L_0$ varies from 2 to 40 with step size 2.
 The corruption size $\|S_0\|_0/n$ varies from 0.4 to 8 with step size 0.4.
 In summary, this dataset contains in total 400 matrices with size $200\times200$.